Film

 Brie: That's what it is.
 I also want to talk about you when you were younger.
 You have an upcoming album that you're releasing?

 Mayeri: Yes.
 Long story short, when I was 12, there were four of us, me and my neighborhood best friends: Jessica, Janet, and Mary.
-Mary's mom, Robin, was a self-produced musician.
+Mary and Janet's mom, Robin, was a self-produced musician.
 She produced albums out of her guest room in suburbia.
 We had written a bunch of songs and we said, "Robin, do you think you could tape us singing our songs?"
 And she was like, "If we're gonna do this, let's really do it.
 I have a friend in Germany who gave me these music tracks he's gonna throw out.
 So I'm gonna take the songs you wrote, rearrange them to these tracks, and record an album for you guys.
 Wouldn't that be a fun project?"
 Then what came of it was such a dissonant, haunted sound, because we thought we were the Spice Girls.
 And with this German sound?
 It was very weird.

 Brie: And how old were you all?